mossgreen/mossgreen.github.io/_posts/2019-01-03-How-to-Use-Mockito.md

 ## Why Mockito

 Unit tests are to test behaviours with initialing the real objects or load the real dependencies.

-It's different from stubs.
+Mocks and stubs are fake Java classes that replace these external dependencies.
 Stubs have hard coded logic.

-Mockito is the most popular Mocking framework for unit tests written in Java
+Mockito is the most popular Mocking framework for unit tests written in Java.

+Common targets for mocking are:

+- Database connections,
+- Web services,
+- Classes that are slow ,
+- Classes with side effects, and
+- Classes with non-deterministic behavior.

 ## How to mock a behaviour